Special RNCM Brass Band Festival broadcast

-Starting at 2.00pm it is being hosted by Artistic Director Paul Hindmarsh and will take the form of a curator's choice audio programme looking back at highlights featuring world class soloists and bands performing outstanding music.
+It has been curated by Artistic Director Paul Hindmarsh with the broadcast live-streamed on Sunday 31st January at 2pm.

-A special highlight will be a 30 minute video broadcast of the remarkable Wilfred Heaton 'Trombone Concerto' performance given by trombonist Ian Bousfield from the 2019 Festival, accompanied by Foden's Band.
+Also included will be access to the memorable 2019 Festival performance of the Wilfred Heaton 'Trombone Concerto' by soloist Ian Bousfield accompanied by Foden's Band (see below)

-At 3.00pm there will be a live Zoom discussion hosted by Brass Bands England CEO Kenny Crookston, featuring special guests looking at the importance of the Festival in the brass band landscape.
+The performances will be followed by a live Zoom discussion hosted by Brass Bands England and featuring special guests.

-Please consider making a donation for the ticket to help the RNCM continue to nurture the next generation of musical talent and to support the continued success of the RNCM Brass Band Festival.
+Please consider giving a donation when booking your free ticket to help the RNCM invest in the teaching of the next generation of musical talent and to support future Brass Band Festival events.

 Programme:

-Artistic Director Paul Hindmarsh presents an audio programme looking back at some Festival highlights featuring outstanding soloists and bands, great conducting and premiere performances.
+Artistic Director Paul Hindmarsh presents an audio programme looking back at Festival highlights featuring outstanding soloists, bands and premiere performances.

 Little Suite No 1 (Malcolm Arnold)